-The Asian Journal of Marketing Management (AJMM) is a bi-annual peer reviewed journal published by the Department of Marketing Management, Faculty of Management Studies and Commerce, University of Sri Jayewardenepura marking its Inaugural issue in January 2022.
-AJMM accepts a wide range of papers such as conceptual papers, empirical papers, review papers, and action-research-based papers.
+The Asian Journal of Marketing Management (AJMM) is a bi-annual, peer-reviewed academic journal published by the Department of Marketing Management, Faculty of Management Studies and Commerce, University of Sri Jayewardenepura.
+Its inaugural issue was released in January 2022.
+AJMM welcomes a diverse range of submissions, including conceptual papers, empirical studies, review articles, and action-research-based papers.
+Since 2024, the journal has been indexed in the EBSCOhost database, enhancing its visibility and accessibility to a global academic audience.